tomov/VGDL-fMRI-Python-Data-Analysis/README.md

 ### What's in the folder: Analyses_Daphne? 🤔

-This folder contains the deliverables from Daphne, resulting from the summer research assistantship with Momchil from Jun-Aug 2020.
+This folder contains the deliverables from Daphne, as result of the summer research assistantship with Momchil from Jun-Aug 2020.
 You will find code on preprocessing data (🟠), how to find regions of interest (🔴), intersubject correlation (🟢) and functional connectivity analyses (🔵).

 If anything is unclear, feel free to [send me an email](mailto:daphn3cor@gmail.com).